Five Hundred Card Game

 Ever see a 13 of hearts?
 You have, if you've ever played six-handed five hundred, a very fun card game.

 Five Hundred was the most popular social card game in the US between 1904 and 1920, when it lost that honor to Bridge.
-You need a special deck of cards to play six-handed five hundred.
-The Bicycle-brand deck is manufactured by the US Playing Card Co.
+You need a special deck of cards to play six-handed five hundred; the Bicycle-brand deck is manufactured by the US Playing Card Co.

-As you can see from the illustration at right, the deck is not entirely standard!
+As you can see from the illustration above, the deck is not entirely standard!
 It includes all of the cards you'd find in a normal 52-card deck, plus 11's and 12's of each of the four suits and 13's of the two red suits, hearts and diamonds.
 (There's also one joker.)

 The deck includes an instruction leaflet.